MG Software.

 2. Cursor

-AI-first code editor built on VS Code that deeply integrates AI into the development workflow.
-Cursor offers intelligent code completion, AI chat with codebase context, multi-file editing, and automatic bug fixes.
-Designed to help developers code faster with AI assistance.
+AI-first code editor built on VS Code that deeply integrates AI into every step of the development workflow.
+Cursor offers intelligent code completion, AI chat with full codebase context, multi-file editing, and automatic bug fixes.
+All VS Code extensions work unchanged.
+The platform learns from your codebase and provides increasingly relevant suggestions the longer you work with the same project.

 Pros